 How are elders appointed?

 The Biblical process is that God calls and equips them, then that calling and competence is seen by other people, and then they are recognized and set in place.

 For this to happen:

 – The person must recognize their calling and gifting to be an elder;

 – Those who will be served by the new leader must confirm their gifting (Acts 6);

 – Existing authorities (e.g. apostles) should confirm what others have seen (Acts 6; Galatians 2).

 Who are the redeemer leaders?

-Tom is involved with overseeing Life Groups and you might also find him at the sound desk.
-During the week he works as a researcher for a science company.
-His natural curiosity also extends to food, brewing beer, history, travelling and having coffee with Tineke, his wife.
+Tom used to work as a researcher for a science company.
+Recently he joined Redeemer’s staff team to focus on preaching, Academy and overseeing Redeemer The Hague.
+His natural curiosity extends to food, brewing beer, history, travelling and having coffee with Tineke, his wife.